 Fibromyalgia is a complex and prevalent condition characterised by chronic widespread pain, fatigue, sleep disturbances, and other functional symptoms.
-With ongoing debates surrounding its etiopathogenesis, diagnostic criteria, and classification, the development of fibromyalgia involves a combination of factors, including genetic predisposition, personal experiences, emotional-cognitive factors, the mind-body relationship, and the ability to cope with stress as we have seen in Theresa's situation (118).
+With ongoing debates surrounding its etiopathogenesis, diagnostic criteria, and classification, the development of fibromyalgia involves a combination of factors,

 The experience of pain in fibromyalgia results from a combination of peripheral, spinal cord, brain, and synergistic mechanisms (autonomic nervous system (ANS), immune system, and endocrine system).
 Here we will focus on the mechanisms which contribute to pain in Theresa's fibromyalgia.